Big fan of walnuts and walnut milk here! Not surprising really since they are one of the healthiest nuts out there.

 In addition to that, according to WebMD.com… “Alpha-linolenic acid is thought to decrease the risk of heart disease by helping to maintain normal heart rhythm and heart pumping.
 It might also reduce blood clots.”

-Making plant-based milk with walnuts
+Making plant-based walnut milk at home

 Walnut Milk is one of the healthiest plant-milks out there.
 It’s ridiculously easy and offers a lovely way to get a very helpful dose of walnuts in your system.
 Making milk with walnuts also means that they have already been broken down and are much easier to assimilate into your system (although I would equally recommend using them for other plant-based recipes – such Raw Superfood Brownies and the other decadent deliciousness!).

-You can soak your walnuts overnight (or for a few hours to soften them).
+Soak your walnuts overnight (or for a few hours to soften them).
 You can also get away with not soaking at all if you’ve forgotten or want to make ‘spur-of-the-moment’ walnut… so there aren’t really any excuses happening here.

-You do not need a fancy high powered blender – a cheap inexpensive blender will do just fine.
+You’ll be please to hear that you do not need a fancy high powered blender – a cheap inexpensive blender will do just fine.

-A nut bag or something similar?
+A nut bag or something similar to make your walnut milk at home?

 I am often add in a little coconut sugar and vanilla to make it extra posh (but these are entirely optional and can be used according to taste).